Libon, Albay: Government

+Past Municipal Administrators

 Demographics

 In the 2020 census, Libon had a population of 75,073.
 The population density was sigfig 75,073/222.76.

 According to NSO in 2010, a barangay is classified as urban if it has a population greater than or equal to 5,000; or at least one establishment with a minimum of 100 employees; or five or more establishments with 10-99 employees, and five or more facilities within the two-kilometer radius from the barangay hall.

 In this municipality, fourteen (14) barangays were classified by the National Statistics Office (NSO) as urban and 33 as rural barangays.
-Those barangays classified as urban are Barangays Bonbon, Buga, Pantao, San Agustin, San Isidro, San Jose, San Vicente and Zone 1-7 of Centro Poblacion.
+Those barangays classified as urban are Barangays Bonbon, Buga, Pantao, San pogi, San Isidro, San Jose, San Vicente and Zone 1-7 of Centro Poblacion.

 Using the 2015 PSA data on population, it was figured that 33,081 of the total population reside at urban areas while slight majority of the population (39,467) reside in rural barangays.

 Population data by urban-rural classification of areas which date back to 1995 up to 2015 show that most of the population resides at rural areas.
 However, there was an abrupt decrease of rural settlers from 69.77% in 2010 to 54.40% in 2015.
 This is postulated to be due to availability and accessibility of social services in urban areas.